liberland/laws/drafting/consolidated/police-law.md

 d) Director, responsible for top-level management and coordination (EQF 7, Agent Level 5).

-### Article 12: Weapons

-#### Section 1: Weapons of Watchmen and Watchwomen
-1) Watchmen and Watchwomen shall be equipped with sidearms, other weapons, and defensive and offensive equipment.
-They shall receive thorough training in the use of these weapons and equipment, as well as in combat tactics and strategy, particularly for urban combat or combat in other environments prevalent in their assigned District.
-2) Watchmen and Watchwomen shall prioritize the use of equipment that minimizes damage to property and non-lethal weapons, resorting to lethal means only when strictly necessary for protecting their own lives and health, or the lives, health, and property of others.
-3) Watchmen and Watchwomen shall be trained in first aid to provide assistance to those affected by their weapon use, including any injured bystanders.
-Injured bystanders shall be given precedence over the suspect when triage is necessary, but assistance shall be provided to the suspect whenever possible, at least to preserve their life, especially when more seriously injured than the bystander.

-#### Section 2: Weapons of Other Watch Personnel
-1) Other Agents of the Watch shall be equipped with sidearms and trained in their use for self-protection.
-They shall also be trained in combat tactics concerning combat in environments prevalent in their assigned District.

 ### Article 13: Liberland Guard
 1) The Liberland Guard shall consist of special Watch Posts assigned specifically to protect State Property and State Officials.
 State Guard Agents may also be assigned to fulfil the regular tasks of the Watch where necessary.
 Watchmen and Watchwomen assigned to this duty shall be referred to as Guardsmen and Guardswomen.